JuneKelly/OpenInNeovim.spoon/README.md

   - (this is the file path you provided when starting `nvim` with the `--listen` flag)

-- `token`: (optional, default `nil`) if present, the URL _must_ include this token as a query parameter `token`.
-If the URL does not contain this parameter, or it does not match, then the error will be shown in a notification.
-Usage of `token` is optional, but recommended to ensure that this feature is triggered only by URLs you have intentionally set up to do so
+- `eventName`: (optional, default `"openInNeovim"`) name of the hammerspoon event, which in practice means the part of the URL that comes after `hammerspoon://`.

 - `foregroundApp`: (optional, default `nil`) if present, bring this app to the foreground after the file has been opened.
 Must be the name of a MacOS app, like `"iTerm2"` or `Ghostty`

-- `eventName`: (optional, default `"openInNeovim"`) name of the hammerspoon event, which in practice means the part of the URL that comes after `hammerspoon://`.

 - `translateRootPath`: (optional, default `nil`) a table with two fields:
 `from`, and `to`.
 If non-nil, the file path is altered to replace the segment